 What’s next for autonomous public transit?

 The age of the driverless car is on the horizon, with countless column inches dedicated to this fact.
 However, it’s not only our cars that are being automated, with public transit also embracing the new paradigm.
-We take a look at how public transport is being impacted by the development of autonomous vehicles.
+We take a look at how public transport is

 While driverless vehicles are seen as the future of the automotive industry, automated public transport has been around, to some degree, for around fifty years.
-The first instance of this was London Underground's Victoria line, an automated train operation (ATO), launched in 1967.
+The first instance of this was London Underground's Victoria Line, an automated train operation (ATO), launched in 1967.
 Unsurprisingly, after 50 years there have been many developments in the way autonomous vehicles work.

 Making the grade

-Then, we come to Grade 4 – sophisticated systems that can handle all types of operation and don’t need to be ‘staffed’, unless you want someone there to answer a traveler’s questions, like ‘how does this train work?’
+Then, we come to Grade 4 – sophisticated systems that can handle all types of operation and don’t need to be "staffed", unless you want someone there to answer a traveler’s questions, like "How does this train work?"

 There are a large number of Grade 4 trains already in operation, with the Copenhagen Metro and certain Metro lines in Paris already carting people around sans driver.
 Now, trains aren’t the only mode of transportation getting the driverless treatment, with taxis and buses soon set for the Total Recall treatment.
 So, what next?

 Launching the shuttle